-NeuroRounds is hosted by neurosurgeon Mark McLaughlin, MD and medical student Maggie Fitzpatrick, MS.
+NeuroRounds is hosted by neurosurgeon Mark McLaughlin, MD and newly hooded MD Maggie Fitzpatrick, MS.

 If you are a medical professional interested in guesting on one of our events, please contact us using the form below.